 But one should always remember that in the struggle between light and darkness, light must always retain the upper hand.

-Wife, mother, animal lover, musician, martial artist, writer of fantasy romance with a touch of magic, with seven books up on Amazon.
-I do a little bit of everything these days.
+Wife, mother, animal lover, musician, martial artist, writer of fantasy romance with a touch of magic-- I have seven books on Amazon as Mellie and another one as Sultonna Nadine.
 The cat approves.